cysonya/converge/readme.md

 </p>

 # Converge
-Event registration and management application for [Convergefest](https://convergefest.com).
+Event registration and management application for Convergefest.
 Built with Laravel and React.
+View demo at [Converge](https://converge.sonyachan.com/events/1).

 ## Prerequisite